 As I said before, FAQ’s typically consist of commonly asked questions or issues for a business or service.
 Which makes it a perfect tool to adapt for a childcare business.

 Creating an FAQ is really easy.
 As a matter of fact, choosing which issues to include in your FAQ is probably the hardest part.
 The best thing about creating an FAQ is that it can be custom for your specific business.
 All you do is choose a question, like “What time is the childcare open?” and then answer the question.
-In this case, “The childcare is open Monday thru Friday, 7:00 am to 6:00 pm.”
+In my case, “The childcare is open Monday thru Friday, 7:00 am to 6:00 pm.”

 Again, it might be a good idea to consider questions that parents are always asking about.
 Policies that you frequently have to remind clients of are perfect candidates.
 Remember, you can always go back and add to it later.
 Maybe as issues arise or when you find yourself addressing a topic frequently.